Although Thanksgiving décor traces its roots back to the Victorian era, today’s style blends timeless tradition with modern refinement.

 Scatter pillar candles of different heights down the table, mix in tea lights, and surround them with pumpkins, foliage, or rustic lanterns for extra ambiance.
 You can even wrap them in twine or tuck them into glass holders for a layered look.

 Not only are they safe, but they’re reusable too.
-Just swap out the batteries and you’ve got a warm, glowing tablescape ready for every gathering.
+Just swap out the batteries and you’ve got a warm, glowing tablescape ready for any gathering.

 Heritage Turkey Plate Wall Display